At What Age Do Car Insurance Rates Go Down?

 Driving Record

-A history of multiple insurance claims, will increase your car insurance rates.
-Drivers with high accident rates pay an average cost of 50% more for car insurance than drivers with a clean record.
+A history of insurance claims raises your car insurance rates.
+According to Bankrate, drivers with one at-fault accident pay about 43% more for full coverage than drivers with a clean record.
+Additional accidents raise premiums further.

 Gender